The top deals to shop this Prime Day, from Fitbit to Nespresso

 Amazon Prime Day 2022: Offers on Fitbit, Oral-B, Nespresso, Pixel and more

-Welcome to your cheat sheet to this year’s sale – from tower fans to lawn mowers and mattresses
+Welcome to your cheat sheet to the final day of this year’s sale – from tower fans to lawn mowers and mattresses

 Amazon Prime Day 2022 is in full swing, and today is the second and final day of the annual event.
 That means, you’ve got until midnight tonight to get that deal you’ve been looking at.